9ee1/Capstone.NET/README.md

 ## Acknowledgments
 Greetings to my sensi Mohamed Saher ([@halsten](https://twitter.com/@halsten)) who suggested I take on this project and was a major help in debugging some stucture alignment issues, the Capstone team ([@capstone_engine](https://twitter.com/@capstone_engine)) for all the great work they are doing, and Matt Graeber ([@mattifestation](https://twitter.com/@mattifestation)) who wrote the original binding for Capstone 2 and whose work was a starting point for this project.

+Special thanks to John Källén ([@uxmal](https://github.com/uxmal)) for his contribution and for choosing to use Capstone.NET for his binary decompiler, [reko](https://github.com/uxmal/reko).